joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-12-01-equal-lines-JS.md

 ---
 layout: post
 published: false
-title:
+title: Line of equidistance
-date: 2018/04/21
+date: 2024/12/01
-subtitle: geometry distance intermediate-value-theorem
+subtitle: What's the chance that two random points in the square are equidistant from some random point on the side that's closest to one of them?
-tags:
+tags: geometry distance intermediate-value-theorem
 ---

 >**Question**: Two random points, one red and one blue, are chosen uniformly and independently from the interior of a square.
 What is the probability that there exists a point on the side of the square closest to the blue point that is equidistant to both the blue point and the red point?